signothecat/zshsnake/README.md

 - Zsh 5.8+

-Notes: The game is rendered using Unicode characters (`■`).\
+Notes: The game is rendered using Unicode characters.\
-On ASCII-only terminals, the display may be misaligned or garbled.
+On ASCII-only terminals, the display may be misaligned or garbled.\
+(This issue is WIP)

 ## Installation